Discovery, science and heritage

 Engineers, microbiologists and chemists work to make the huts weathertight, remove rust and study the bacteria and native fungi that cause decay.
 Conservators like Lizzie Meeks are working with the 8,500 artefacts left from what is known as the heroic era of Antarctic exploration.
 Conservators also look after a piece of more recent history – Scott Base’s remaining original building, Hut A, better known as Hillary’s Hut.

 It’s very Kiwi.
 It smells of kerosene and adventure.
 You can almost imagine Sir Ed walking in and brushing the snow off his boots and putting a cup of tea on.
 It’s where science and adventure kind of collide.Nigel Latta

 On Thin Ice: Nigel Latta in Antarctica

 - Scott’s Terra Nova base (video timecode 37:15–42:30)

 - Scott Base’s original Hut A (video timecode 13:10–15:20)

 Saving the historic huts

 Nigel says the historic huts symbolise the overlap of science, history and adventure.
 Early scientists were interested in mapping and surveying the land’s geology and biology.
 Today, biochemists, microbiologists and other experts are making discoveries on a very different scale – studying microorganisms and fungi adapted to living in the extreme cold.
-This article explains the work of these modern ‘explorers’.
+The article explains the work of these modern ‘explorers’

 It’s less than 200 years since people first set foot on Antarctica.
-Explore this interactive timeline to see some key dates in the early discoveries of this icy continent.
+Explore this timeline,to see some key dates in the early discoveries of this icy continent.